 Connext uses NATS - a highly scalable, lightweight, open source, p2p messaging system.
 NATS lets us have multiple independent copies of state hosted by the client, node and independent backups.
 Unfortunately, it still requires that we implement a messaging server (currently hosted by the node) to work properly.
 This means that while they’re p2p, messages in the centralized v2.0 node are censorable for now.

 The decision to use NATS specifically is a step towards solving this problem.
 NATS supports decentralized (mesh) messaging by clustering many messaging servers together.
 This means is that we can ship clustered NATS instances as part of the Connext nodes in our eventual decentralized network, to decentralize our messaging layer in tandem.

 Transfers are censorable¶

-Client proxies through hub’s interface to access Redlock¶
+Client proxies through node’s interface to access Redlock¶

 By decentralizing user state storage, we introduced complexity related to concurrently updating state.
 In centralized servers, concurrency is handled by locking/unlocking state on each operation.
 For our distributed paradigm, we integrated Redis’ distributed locks in the node.
 Unfortunately, Redis isn’t natively supported in browsers and Webdis, the browser-based Redis interface, doesn’t support Redlock.

 In the interest of shipping efficiently, we built a proxy interface hosted by the node for the client to lock/unlock their state.
 In the short to mid term, we expect to reimplement or modify Webdis to use distributed locking as well.